PACE in the Faculty of Human Sciences

 - Conducting interviews and qualitative analysis to report on extreme human experiences (eg. elite athletes)

 - Please visit the COGS3999 Unit Summary for further information

 Please visit PACEWISE on ilearn which includes introductory information and essential resources to help you prepare for and maximise your PACE experience.

 Finding your own placement gives you a unique opportunity to gain experience in an area or with an organisation you are interested in.
 You may have a contact, for example a family member or friend, who can help you to arrange a placement.
 If you are already volunteering with a suitable organisation you may also consider nominating this organisation for your placement.

 Please visit Find your PACE Activity in PACEWISE for further information or contact the PACE Human Sciences team.

 Apply for special opportunities

 Some organisations require an application process and even an interview.
 These placements are advertised and filled by a competitive selection process.
 Keep an eye out for these opportunities as they become available.
-See Current Opportunities.
+See PACE Opportunities.

 Placements organised by the University

 The PACE Human Sciences team organises placements with a range of host organisations.
 Placements are available in areas such as public health, speech, psychology, community work, welfare and human movement.